August 2014 PMI Report

 The PMI’s value is in its timeliness and sensitivity to variables such as interest rates, global markets and other economic changes.
 The Georgia PMI provides valuable data used by institutions such as the Federal Reserve Bank of Atlanta to assist in their analysis of current economic conditions, along with many other data sources, to get a picture of economic activity.

 Read the entire report by clicking the PDF link at the top of this article.
-Contact any member of the Manufacturing/Distribution group of Smith & Howard at 404-874-6244.
+Contact any member of the Manufacturing/Distribution group of Smith and Howard at 404-874-6244.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR